Check for solution:

 Counting

-Count the numbers of each row to find the missing ones.
-Repeat the process at each column.
+Count the numbers in each row to find the missing ones.
+Repeat the process for each column.
 Cross the likelihood of each number’s position with the contents of the square to increase probabilities or to find the right answer.

 The certainty of the uncertain